Grit1021/CMR-Orientation/README.md

 # CMR-Orientation
-This is a task about CMR image orientation recognition,standardization and adjustment.
+This is a task about CMR images orientation recognition,standardization and adjustment.

 ## Supplementary materials